 One of the most peculiar is the HDMI to USB Type C cable.

-HDMI to USB Type CThis isn’t a cable that can be used to send data in the form of files and folders over a cable just as you would with a normal USB cable.
+This cable cannot send data as files and folders over a line, just as you would with a standard USB cable.

-It is instead mostly used for display devices that use the Type-C form factor for video/audio output.
-This include Thunderbolt 3 (or newer) enabled monitors as well.
+It is instead mainly used for display devices that use the Type-C form factor for video/audio output.
+This includes Thunderbolt 3 (or newer) enabled monitors as well.

-It is also commonly used for connecting your phone or tablet with your TV i.e for mirroring and for apps such as Miracast.
+It is also commonly used for connecting your phone or tablet with your TV, i.e., mirroring and apps like Miracast.

-So, if you have an Android device particularly, and if you want to turn your monitor or your TV literally into a computer, you can use this able to connect your smartphone to your monitor/TV and turn it into a Chromebook.
-This is a profound feature that many miss out – this feature is NOT compatible with all Android devices though.
+So, if you have an Android device particularly, and you want to turn your monitor or TV into a computer, you can use this to connect your smartphone to your monitor/TV and turn it into a Chromebook.
+However, this is a profound feature that many miss out – this feature is NOT compatible with all Android devices.

 3. HDMI Cables with Female / Male Ends